Acceptance testing can be performed by a non-technical person. That person can be your tester, manager or even client.

 like Java, .NET, etc. It’s always a good idea to add tests to your web site.

-At least you will be sure that site features work after the last changes were made.
+At least you will be sure that site features work after the latest changes were made.

 In order to write such a test, we still require basic knowledge of PHP and HTML: